siliney/auto-healing-web-tier/README.md

 - Azure CLI logged in (`az login`)
 - An Azure subscription
 - SSH public key at `~/.ssh/id_rsa.pub` (or change var)
+- In Azure CloudShell make sure you connect to storage account
+- Upload the project file (zip) and unzip it (unzip *.zip)

 ## Run (plan)
 ```bash